Oloompa/mansa/backend/doc/candidate_approach.md

 In future i will take a look to the coming [native nodejs test library](https://nodejs.org/api/test.html)

-### Architecture

-### Commit lint
+### Implementation

-I use conventional commit.
-To make me sure I respect the syntax each time i use a hook i developed in past.
+I use port and adapters pattern in order to:

+- make the brain of app independent of any framework / presenter / infrastructure choice
+- to allow us to easily test the app
+- to allow us to refactor app without the need of rewrite tests

+I make the choice to rewrite the app from scratch rather than adapt it because:

+- code base is currently very light (main reason)
+- there is no test
+- code base is really bad and full of bugs

 ### Prod ready required improvements

 - logging (use a prod ready adapter)
 - tracing
 - CI/CD
+  - quality code check like [Sonar Cloud](https://sonarcloud.io/)
   - semantic versioning
-  - quality code check like [Sonar Cloud](https://sonarcloud.io/)
-  - auto test
+  - test
-  - auto build
+  - build
-  - auto deploy if everything is OK
+  - deploy if everything is OK
+- monitoring
 - use a professional email checker like [mailboxlayer](https://mailboxlayer.com/)
 - add session management
 - add permission management
-- encrypt the password
+- encrypt the password...
+- switch typescript config to [project reference](https://www.typescriptlang.org/docs/handbook/project-references.html) in order to increase build speed (and immediate test running) (by side effect)

 ### Bonus